magisterquis/pcapvpn/README.md

 Any frames read from standard input are written to the tap device.

-At the moment, a file interface to the tap device is required, i.e. OpenBSD's `/dev/tapN` (as created by `ifconfig tap0 create`).
+On Openbsd, a file interface to the tap device is required, i.e. OpenBSD's `/dev/tapN` (as created by `ifconfig tap0 create`).
+Several should already exist.  `/dev/tap0` is probably a good choice.

+On Linux, a name for the tap device is required, which can have a `%d` as a placeholder for a number.  `tap%d` is probably a good choice.

 This does not necessarily require root access, so long as the tap device is accessible by the user running PcapVPN.